 Congratulations on your new iPhone.
-Now you’re wondering how to set up your iPhone.
+Now you’re probably wondering how to set up your iPhone.

 If you have never owned an iPhone before, it can be overwhelming what to do when you get a new iPhone.
 But don’t panic, this step-by-step guide will walk you through the steps to set up your new iPhone the right way.

-Of course, these tips won’t make you an iPhone pro, but they’re essential to get started with your new iPhone.
+Of course, these tips won’t make you an iPhone pro, but they’re essential to getting started with your new iPhone.

 Setting Up Your New iPhone

 You can do so by going to your iPhone Settings > iCloud > Create a new Apple ID.
-You must provide a valid email address to do so.
+You must provide a valid email address to create an Apple ID.

 While your iPhone comes with built-in security and privacy protections, these security tips will help you protect your phone from hackers.

 Set a Passcode on Your iPhone